LingchenM/Code-Portfolio/README.md

 - #### News Website

   A news website where users can add commentary and comments.

+- #### Reverse TCP malware

+  A reverse TCP malware that can perform more functions in addition to shell command.

 See detailed description inside each project's folder.